How Appraisers Determine the Value of Northwest Valley Properties

 - Kitchen appliances

-In addition, appraisers determine the value of Northwest Valley properties based on the number and quality of improvements.
+In addition to the construction, location and property size, appraisers determine the value of Northwest Valley properties based on the number and quality of improvements.
 These value-increasing improvements include such things as a bathroom remodel, kitchen update, new floors, new appliances, and installation of a new HVAC system.
 These updates contribute to the property’s lasting value and so are attractive to both lenders and buyers.

 Appraisers will also factor in any extras when calculating market value.
 These extras can be anything from a pool to a deck to a security system.